Retropaint/skelform_dev_docs/src/introduction.md

 SkelForm (and this documentation) is a work in progress.

+## Pseudo Code

+Throughout this documentation will be pseudo-code blocks.
+It does not adhere to any language, though is mostly Rust-like (to support syntax highlighting).

 ## Table of Contents

 - [File Structure](./file_specs.md) - Layout of `.skf` files
-- [Runtimes](./runtime_spec.md) - Specifications and rules to
-  aid in runtime development
+- [Runtimes](./runtime_spec.md) - Specifications and rules to aid in runtime development